So let’s be clear: I think traditional New Year’s resolutions are dumb.

 So for the other 90+ percent, what’s the point?
 For most people, resolutions are just wishful thinking.

-For a long time I just didn’t bother.
+For a long time, I just didn’t bother.
 I figured if I wanted to change something in my life I would just…do it.

-And while that works to an extent for me, I nonetheless hit a wall a couple of years ago.
+And while that works to an extent for me, I nonetheless hit a wall a few years ago.
 I was exhausted and overwhelmed with three small kids, drowning in mental and physical clutter and feeling purposeless.
 While I didn’t exactly know where I was going, I made a decision at the end of 2015 that I was going to be more intentional with my life:

 - I started decluttering my home.

-- I embraced my purpose in motherhood (Wiping Noses for Jesus is Legit!).
+- I embraced my purpose in motherhood.

 - I started taking better care of myself and embraced biblical rest.